GitoriousLispBackup/eql/Qt_EQL/README.txt

 See Qt/trafficlight.cpp:eql_fun() for an example of how to call a Lisp function from Qt.

-The parameter *qt-main* is bound to the main Qt widget.
+The variable eql:*qt-main* is bound to the main Qt widget.

 To get the 3 child widgets, identified by QObject::objectName(), do: